jaardila-3/NetCoreBaseStructure/README.md

 ### Technologies and Dependencies:
 - **Framework**: ASP.NET Core 8.0 for the MVC presentation layer.
-- **Data Access**: Entity Framework Core 8.0 with `Oracle.EntityFrameworkCore` for Oracle Database integration.
+- **Data Access**: Entity Framework Core 8.0 with `Oracle.EntityFrameworkCore` for Oracle Database integration, using a Code First workflow for database schema creation.
 - **Database**: Oracle Database (e.g., Oracle Express Edition 21c or higher), requiring `Oracle.ManagedDataAccess.Core`.
 - **Environment Management**: `DotNetEnv` for loading environment variables (e.g., Oracle connection strings) from a `.env` file in development.
 - **Logging**: `Serilog` for structured logging, configurable to write to files or Oracle Database.